I am always shocked when I see the price of a few stems of Rhubarb in the supermarket. so I am glad to say that this Rhubarb Slice uses home grown !

 Anyway yesterday, I only went to pick a few short stems to poach in orange juice, and got a little bit carried away :)

-- The equivalent of 3 long thick stems of rhubarb
+- 3 stems Rhubarb long ,thick stems of rhubarb

 - 2 teaspoons cornflour mixed with a little cold water